 - Automatic, monetary incentives for trackers that have been approved.
-Under the proposed incentives, the IURC would have to automatically increase the utility’s rate of return if the proposed tracker were approved.
+Under the proposed incentives, the IURC would have to automatically increase the utility’s rate of return if the proposed tracker is approved.
 The IURC would have no discretion in these cases.

 - Reduced regulatory oversight of utility investments and costs.

 The issue here is that once approved, trackers virtually guarantee, with perhaps minor adjustments, recovery of costs going forward.
 This reduces the company’s risk in terms of the potential of not being able to recover those costs in a future rate case.
 Wall Street investors and lenders then view the utility as a less risky investment, which means:

 - That the utility will receive more favorable interest rates on any borrowed money; and

 - That their rate of return should be lowered, not increased with incentives, because there is less financial risk to the company.
 That is, ratepayers should not have to pay a risk premium on that investment when risk related to cost recovery for that investment is essentially nonexistent.
 Adding an incentive on top of the rate of return is adding insult to injury.